44 Tips & Things To Know Before Visiting Turkey

 For sure, you’ll find Turkish nights in tourist resorts, and you’ll find local restaurants and many authentic shops, but don’t be fooled into thinking that you’re really experiencing the traditional Turkish way of life.

-The tourist resorts are very Westernized, and although they retain some authentic elements, they’re very far away from the authentic way of life you’ll find if you venture into the center of the country or head into the villages just outside the resort you’re visiting.
+The tourist resorts are very Westernized, and although they retain some authentic elements, they’re very far away from the genuine way of life you’ll find if you venture into the center of the country or head into the villages just outside the resort you’re visiting.

 16. Do Try A Turkish Breakfast